plesk/wpchk/README.md

-# WPscan powered by Plesk
+# WPchk powered by Plesk

-Plesk WPscan is a WordPress Security checker tool to analyze the security status of all WordPress instances on a Linux server.
+Plesk WPchk is a WordPress Security checker tool to analyze the security status of all WordPress instances on a Linux server.

 It will not make any changes, but display security issues found for each of the found WordPress instances.
 We are happy to receive your feedback at wpscan@plesk.com.